geometric-intelligence/TopoProteo/docs/api/optimizer/index.rst

 Optimizer
 *********

-This module implements a custom Python class to manage `PyTorch` optimizers and learning rate schedulers in `TopoBenchmarkX`.
+This module implements a custom Python class to manage `PyTorch` optimizers and learning rate schedulers in `TopoBenchX`.

 .. automodule:: topobench.optimizer.base
     :members: